 - Copy the agent upgrade file to the servers where the agent is installed.

 - Double-click the agent upgrade file, and follow the instructions for upgrading the agent.

 App Layering upgrades include driver updates, new features, and the bug fixes documented in the What’s new.
 Once you upgrade the appliance, upgrade your published images.

 - Log into the layering management console.

 - Select the Images tab.
 Your image templates are displayed.

 - If you want to verify or update a template’s settings, select the image template, and click Edit Template.
-Edit the settings and click Save Template and Publish on the last tab of the wizard.
+Edit the settings and click Save Template and Publish.

-- If the image template does not need editing, simply select the template, click Publish Layered Image on the action bar.
-In the wizard that opens, click Publish Layered Image.
+- If the image template does not need editing, simply select the template, click Publish Layered Image.